FDSN/StationXML/docs/level-response.rst

    .. container:: description

       The complete instrument response for this channel that expresses the effect of the geophysical instrumentation used to record the input ground motion.
-The information can be used to convert raw data to Earth at a specified frequency or within a range of frequencies.
+The information can be used to convert raw data to Earth unit measurement at a specified frequency or within a range of frequencies.
 It is strongly suggested that either InstrumentSensitivity or InstrumentPolynomial should be present.

 .. tabularcolumns::|l|l|l|1|1|